 Getting sales and marketing working together isn't just an important step toward achieving sustainable growth, it's mission-critical.
 This is why with any new Growth or CRM Implementation client, we always align our vectors before breaking ground on anything related to marketing.

-Here are 7 Sales and Marketing Alignment Best Practices that are certain to get your teams working together towards the growth objectives you care about.
+Here are 7 Sales and Marketing Alignment Best Practices along with inbound sales tactics that are certain to get your teams working together.

 1 - Workshop with a 3rd party

-Sales and marketing should both have a seat at the table when determining your growth objectives and the avenues to get there.
+To create useful sales enablement content, Sales and Marketing should both have a seat at the table when determining your growth objectives and the avenues to get there.
 But neither should really be the ultimate decision-maker.
-A 3rd party will help keep both sides honest and prevent early episodes of scapegoating or power tripping.
+A 3rd party will help keep both sides honest and prevent early episodes of scapegoating or power-tripping.
 And I have found that workshopping is a great way to air ideas, understand one another, and create bridges quickly.

 I have personally run about 100 alignment workshops over the years, and being removed from the action on either side has given me invaluable perspective and the ability to support and push back on ideas presented by both sides.
 As a growth architect, I have no loyalties to one or the other--my loyalties are to growth, and my methodology often requires both sides to compromise.